Chief OfficersSkip to navigation

 Sir Peter Hendy CBE, Commissioner

 Sir Peter Hendy CBE was appointed Commissioner of Transport for London (TfL) in 2006, having previously served since 2001 as TfL's Managing Director of Surface Transport.
 He led, and played a key role in preparing for, the successful operation of London's transport for the 2012 Olympic and Paralympic Games.
 He was formerly Deputy Director UK Bus for FirstGroup and previously MD of CentreWest London Buses, managing it in London Transport (LT) ownership, leading it through a management and staff buyout with venture capital backing, and subsequent expansion.
 He started his transport career in 1975 as an LT Graduate Trainee.
-Sir Peter was President of the Chartered Institute of Logistics and Transport in 2011/12, and was also Chair of the Commission for Integrated Transport from 2005 to 2010.
+Sir Peter was elected President of the International Public Transport Association (UITP) in May 2013.
+He was President of the Chartered Institute of Logistics and Transport in 2011/12, and was also Chair of the Commission for Integrated Transport from 2005 to 2010.
 He was knighted in the 2013 New Year's Honours List, having been made CBE in 2006.

 Steve Allen, Managing Director, Finance